 This is called the turning chain because it allows you to turn your work around and it gets your hook up to the level of the single crochet stitches which will follow.
 This ensures that your work lies in a straight line and doesn’t have dips and bumps at the beginning of rows.
 With single crochet, you always use a single turning chain.

 Now insert the hook under both loops at the top of the last stitch in the previous row.
 It will be the stitch below your one chain.

 - Wrap the yarn over and pull up a loop.

 - Yarn over again, and pull through 2 loops.

 This is the first stitch of your second row.
-Repeat these steps into the top of every stitch from the previous row.
+Repeat these steps at the top of every stitch from the previous row.

 Single crochet stitches are generally the same width as height.
-So for example a piece of single crochet 10 stitches wide should also be 10 rows long to make a square.
-If this is not working out for you, try changing the size of your hook.
+So, for example, a piece of single crochet 10 stitches wide should also be 10 rows long to make a square.
+If this crochet gauge is not working out for you, try changing the size of your hook.